Natural Facial Cleanser

-What is the Best Facial Cleanser for Sensitive Skin?
+Is Natural the Best Choice for Sensitive Skin?

 Some natural ingredients are easier and less irritating on the skin, but this is not always the case!

-• Plants can cause allergic reactions.
+• Botanical ingredients can cause allergic reactions.
 When you have a skin care product that has many different herbs or plant ingredients, any one of these could cause allergies.

 • Botanical ingredients require preservatives in order to stay fresh in your skin care products.
 These preservatives are not required to be listed on the label of your skin care products, and they may or may not cause an allergic reaction in your sensitive skin.